A Guide for New Landlords

 To have a look at our new investment appraiser to see how the amount of gearing effects a landlord expected investment returns.

-Another critical metric is the rental yield.
+Another critical metric are rental yields.
 A landlord needs to understand the relationship between rental income and the capital costs of purchasing the underlying asset (the rental property).

 A landlord always aims to make money but also a newbie landlord needs to understand how they can minimise their rental profits and income tax liabilities.